idanivanov/idanivanov.github.io/_projects/994-ai-powered-platform-for-developing-students-potential.md

 - Development and deployment of data processing pipelines
 - Machine learning research & development
 - Productionalization of the machine learning solution

+## Results

+The platform was launched in production and is currently used by 40,000 students in the USA.
+The platform is helping students to discover and unleash their potential.
+The platform is also helping teachers to better understand their students and provide them with more personalized guidance.